Physics with Astrophysics

-UCAS Codes: F3F5 (for the BSc), F3FA (for the MPhys)
+UCAS Codes: F3F5 (BSc), F3FA (MPhys)

 The course covers the principles of physics and their application to explain astrophysical phenomena.
 In the first two years, you will study the solar system and the lifecycles of stars and galaxies.
 In the third and fourth years, you explore cosmology, exoplanets, the physics of compact objects (black holes, neutron stars and white dwarfs), general relativity and our Sun.

 Being a Physics student at Warwick feels like you're part of the academic community.

 I feel like I .. have a voice and will be listened to by my lecturers. ..
 It feels like I have something to contribute.

 Alice, Third year student